|

-© Copyright 2003 Darel Rex Finley.
-All rights reserved.
-This article, with illustrations and copyright notice intact, may be freely distributed for educational purposes.
+©2003 Darel Rex Finley.
+This complete article, unmodified, may be freely distributed for educational purposes.

 "Osmosis" is the process by which small molecules automatically cross a semi-permeable membrane, compensating for a difference in the concentration of those molecules on either side of the membrane.
 But how do the molecules know to do that?
 What makes it happen?
 I have found the standard explanation to be a bit fuzzy and mystical; hence this tutorial.